leftthomas/RSC/README.md

 ## Benchmarks

-The models are trained on one NVIDIA GeForce TITAN X GPU (12G).
+The models are trained on one NVIDIA GeForce GTX 1080 Ti (11G).
 All the hyper-parameters are the default values.

 ### THUMOS14